abarkad/Enterprise-homelab/README.md

 NAT / PAT

-The ASA is configured with PAT to provide Internet access for internal networks.
+The ASA is configured with PAT to provide internal networks with Internet access.

 Internal networks include:
 ````